And how to repair & maintain a damaged barrier for long-term skin health

 Initially, you’ll need to keep the wound site clean and protected, and you may need to apply an occlusive product over the skin to defend and regenerate the skin’s natural barrier beneath the occlusive.
 An occlusive agent will provide a moist, protective cover to prevent excessive water loss from the skin (otherwise known as TEWL: Trans Epidermal Water Loss) which is vital to a good barrier-healing outcome.
 The occlusive should ideally contain anti-inflammatory and antibacterial ingredients.
 Petroleum jelly is often used as an occlusive, but this crude-oil derived product is very rudimentary and doesn’t contain ingredients that actively promote rapid healing or reduce inflammation.
 While I do not have a problem with petrolatum for skin safety, it is not a highly sustainable option.

-If you are suffering from a dry, irritated or flaky skin barrier, then opt for a more occlusive overnight therapy like Recover Balm.
-This soothing and hydrating balm also contains gentle active ingredients for healing, protection and restoration of a broken skin barrier.
+If you are suffering from a dry, irritated or flaky skin barrier, then opt for a more occlusive overnight therapy like Recover Balm or OccluSiderm.
+This soothing and hydrating balm also contains gentle active ingredients for healing, protection, and restoration of a broken skin barrier.

-Your simple daily routine for a compromised skin barrier
+Your daily routine for a compromised skin barrier

 Your daily skincare routine should be specific to your skin type and skin goals, but here are my top go-to products for general barrier repair.
 As your barrier becomes more robust, you can add more actives such as a vitamin C serum and exfoliant: